Monday, November 30, 2009

 "Michigan Brand Cottage Cheese was developed in 1929 by a German immigrant in Michigan.
 He produced what is called "Old Fashioned" or "Farmers" cheese.
 This cottage cheese is very dry and small curded.
 Because the product is so dry it will have a longer shelf life than other cottage cheeses."

-I discovered it early this year, in Columbus, Ohio at the local Meijer store.
-I also discovered that not everyone carries it and Meijer is only located in five states; Kentucky, Ohio, Indiana, Illinois and Michigan.
-So, every time I'm in one of those states, I hit up Meijer and stock up on the cottage cheese.
+I discovered it earlier this year in Columbus, Ohio at the local Meijer store.
+I also discovered that not everyone carries it.
+Meijer is only located in five states; Kentucky, Ohio, Indiana, Illinois and Michigan.
+So every time I'm in one of those states, I hit up Meijer and stock up on the cottage cheese.

 Little Miss Muffet would be super-jealous of my curds.
 They are WAY better than hers.